iamanigeeit/DDW2023/docs/01-sorting-algorithms/insertion-sort.md

    no swapping occurs

 7. We can now move to the _seventh_ element, i.e. 3.
-We will not show the swapping steps, and only show the final position of the sevent element.
+We will not show the swapping steps, and only show the final position of the seventh element.

    [**3**, 7, 8, 8, 10, 14, 16, 2, 4, 1]

-8. We do the same with the _eight_ element, i.e. 2.
+8. We do the same with the _eighth_ element, i.e. 2.

    [**2**, 3, 7, 8, 8, 10, 14, 16, 4, 1]